jdno/ASxcel/README.md

 greatly reduce the work you have to do when creating routes.

 After your enterprise is created you need to add additional airports.
-This is because a route always needs two endpoints, and right now you only have one.
+This is because a route always needs two end points, and right now you only have one.
 Please also notice that you not only need just two, but two between no route already exists.

 Once you have airports, you can create routes.
 Just choice the origin and destination, and voila.
 Now